aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

     ---

-    **Note:** The next two steps are optional.
+    **Note:** The next two steps are for allowing SSH access to your render farm and are optional.
 You may skip these if you do not need SSH access into your render farm.

     ---
 7. Create an EC2 key pair to give you SSH access to the render farm: